ttracyhuangg/Loan-Approval-Simulation/README.md

-# Fairness in Loan Approval Simulation
+# Fairness in Loan Approval and Credit Risk Simulation

 This project analyzes how different loan approval strategies impact **profitability** and **fairness** using a simulation tool inspired by Google’s *Attacking Discrimination in ML*.
 I play the role of a lead AI expert at the fictional “Bank of Magic City,” tasked with recommending a lending policy that is both profitable and aligned with fair lending and anti-discrimination principles.